Oklahoma Watch will update this profile throughout the campaign.

 Former Oklahoma City Mayor Mick Cornett says he’s running to “fix the mess” in state government.
 “Oklahoma needs a new direction,” his campaign website says, adding, “The state government is broken to the point that budget shortfalls, worries about education, public health and a variety of core government functions have become commonplace.”
 He says he is a consensus builder and a proven leader who produced results, not just rhetoric, which makes him the best choice to lead the state forward with a positive outlook.
 “If you want more of the same, I’m not your guy.
 If you want someone to get things done for you and your family, I’m your candidate.”

 Cornett has a seemingly ideal backdrop for his campaign: A new convention center and a streetcar are coming to life in downtown Oklahoma City, where he served as mayor for 14 years.
-The city’s revitalization is one of his main selling points; he suggests he will he will bring similar economic vitality to the rest of Oklahoma.
+The city’s revitalization is one of his main selling points; he suggests he will bring similar economic vitality to the rest of Oklahoma.
 To win the runoff and governorship, he must convince enough rural and Tulsa voters that their quality of life will get the same priority and attention as Oklahoma City.
-A possible key: making a passionate, personally felt connection with those voters.
+As the Aug.
+28 primary run-off approaches, Cornett’s supporters, apparently concerned he is slipping, have begun running ads attacking opponent Kevin Stitt’s business record.
+Stitt disputes the ads as false and misleading.

 Where he lives: Oklahoma City